zeferreira/how-to-setup-mosquitto-broker-with-docker/README.md

 ## 1. Docker environment

 Docker installation is out of the scope of this document, as well as the commands and it's sintax.
-Please, check the links below if you need to understand bacic concepts about docker or if you don't have Docker on your machine.
+Please, check the links below if you need to understand basic concepts about docker or if you don't have Docker on your machine.

 ### Docker Desktop / Docker Compose